 Peel your garlic cloves and get them ready!

-Then, smash them with the side of your knife.
+Then, smash them with the side of your knife (ah that natural release of garlicky flavors!).
 Please be careful when you do this or whenever you use any sharp objects ever. 😊

 After smashing your garlic cloves the first time, add just a pinch of salt to them and then mince them into even smaller pieces.
 Then gather all the bits of garlic, smash them again and push them against your cutting board with the side of your knife this time.
 The aim is to make a nice garlic paste here!
 Keep repeating this motion till your garlic cloves turn into a smooth paste with no big-ish bits (or even small-ish bits!).

-Once that is done, go ahead and add the garlic to a bowl and add in all the other ingredients given in this recipe to make the garlic sauce and mix them all together.
+Once that is done, go ahead and add the garlic to a medium/small bowl and add in the Greek yogurt, mayonnaise and lemon juice and mix them all together.

 You can check on the garlic sauce after about 4 hours.
 You can adjust it according to your taste then.
 The flavors will have mostly set in by this point, and any more time you wait will just make the garlic sauce deeper in garlicky taste ❤.